cloudpilot-emu/cloudpilot-emu/doc/networking.md

 ### Connectivity problems

-If the server is reachable and the certificate is configured correctly you should see the server respond with "not found".
+If the server is reachable and the certificate is configured correctly you should see the server respond with a web page.

 If the browser complains that it can't load the page you should check whether the server is running, whether both devices are on the same network and whether a firewall is